MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 For more information, see [Start-Process][8].

-On Windows, the `Invoke-Item` command performs the default action for the specified item.
+On Windows, the `Invoke-Item` cmdlet performs the default action for the specified item.
 For example, it runs an executable file or opens a document file using the application associated with the document file type.
 The default action depends on the type of item and is resolved by the PowerShell provider that provides access to the item.

-The following example opens the PowerShell source code respoitory in your default web browser.
+The following example opens the PowerShell source code repository in your default web browser.

 ```powershell
 Invoke-Item https://github.com/PowerShell/PowerShell